Canyon de Chelly: Gaze In Awe At Ancient Ruins

 The Story of Spider Rock

-Spider Rock is one of the most famous rock structures in the Canyon de Chelly area, and for good reason.
+Spider Rock is one of the most famous rock structures in the Canyon de Chelly area.
 The site itself is amazing, but as a bonus, it has cool stories associated with it.
 There are two versions of Spider Woman and Spider Rock.
 I’ll let you pick your favorite.

 Version 1